johannadahl/masterthesis/README.md

 ### Target Device

 The Target Device sends a get request to the load generator to start a simulated load.
 Calculates available instances to met the load.
+Includes predictions.
 Simulates a real device.
-To be able to run this script make sure ALL THREE flask servers for the other modules are running.
+To be able to run this script make sure ALL FOUR flask servers for the other modules are running.
 Then, initiate a target device for a wanted starting date, end date and request frequency using:
 - By default it uses NASA data.
 This has to be manually changed in load_generator.
 - It also creates a plot of the simulation.